History and Philosophy

 - Bonacci W, Teng PK, Afonso B, Niederholtmeyer H, Grob P, Silver PA and Savage DF.
 Modularity of a carbon-fixing organelle.
 2011.
 Proc Natl Acad Sci.,.

 5. Synthetic biology.
 For about the past ten years, much of my lab has focused on the building of predictable genetic circuits and new chromosomes with a goal of using the power of biology to enable real world applications.
 In brief, this includes the design of predictable circuits that can remember past events in both prokaryotes and eukaryotes, including the construction of mammalian cells that remember the amount of radiation to which they were exposed.
 This has implications medically and for space travel and was of interest to NASA.
 More recently, we engineered natural gut bacteria that can remember exposure to antibiotics in the context of whole animals (mice) and can ‘count’ the number of generations since exposure.
 These programmable sensors have potential as probiotics for treating inflammation and for diagnostics particularly in the livestock industry.
 They also tell us more about various cell population behaviors.
-We have devised new methods for constructing very large segments of human DNA that will be directly applicable to the construction of engineered organisms.
 And lastly, together with Dan Nocera we have developed the bionic leaf that is the first bioengineered system to beat photosynthesis.

 - Delebecque CJ, Lindner AB, *Silver PA and Aldaye FA.
 Organization of intracellular reactions with rationally designed RNA assemblies.
 2011.
 Science 333:470-4 (*corresponding author)